qmerkel10305/shimmer_v3/README.md

 </hr>

 ## Deployment
-1. Navigate to `/opt/arc/` and navigate to newshimmer or shimmerv3?  <!-- Needs fixing, I can't remember exactly what the folder is called -->
+1. Navigate to `/opt/arc/` and navigate to shimmer_new
 2. Run `docker compose pull`
-3. Run `docker compose up -build`
+3. Run `docker compose up --build`
+4. Backend is ready to recieve images.
+    - The frontend is at `localhost:80` and the database (backup way to view images) is at `localhost:9090` with credentials admin, arcshimmer
+5. To shutdown - Ctrl+C the docker task

 <hr/>

 ## Dev.
 Deployment